 Where to point the camera: the radiant

 The Perseids meteor shower is named after the constellation of Perseus because that's the location in the night sky that its shooting stars appear to originate from (though it's not the source of them).
-Astronomers call it the radiant point, and on 10-12 August 2018 it will be rising in the north-eastern sky just below the W-shaped constellation of Cassiopeia.
+Astronomers call it the radiant point, and can be seen in the night sky just below the W-shaped constellation of Cassiopeia.

 How important is this to point your camera at?
 That depends on your composition.
 Since the shooting stars will appear to come from here, pointing at Perseus can get you an impression of movement.
 However, you're then restricted to meteors that occur near that radiant point.

 Where to point the camera: composition

 Although it's tempting to point your camera at the radiant, meteors can just as easily appear anywhere in the sky.